islandoftex/texlive/README.md

 tree). `latest-{,doc,src,doc-src}` is an alias for `latest-full-{,doc,src,doc-src}` (i.e. we default to scheme `full`).

+*Note for users of schemes other than `full`*: if you `tlmgr install` another binary they are not added to the `PATH` automatically because they are not respected by `tlmgr path add` while building the image.
+Use `tlmgr install binary && tlmgr path add` to install new executables.

 ## Historic releases

 We are maintaining images for historic releases from 2013 on.
 If you need an